adapt-it/adaptit/trunk/docs/Localization_Readme.txt

 following folder/file structure under the installation folder (the
 <installation_folder> is normally c:\Program Files\Adapt It WX  for the
-regular version; c:\Program Files\Adapt It WX Unicode for the Unicode version - a different location for Linux and the Macintosh versions - see below):
+regular version; c:\Program Files\Adapt It WX Unicode for the Unicode version - there is a different location for Linux and the Macintosh versions - see below):

 Windows Installations: